X03phy/SnowCrash/level00/level00.md

 ### 6. Getting the flag

-Let's test this to login into flag00.
+Let's test this to login to flag00.

 	$ su flag00
 	Password: